techworkersco/techworkersco.github.io/call-for-submissions.md

 ### Other ways to contribute

-<mark>In addition to workers’ perspective, we welcome collaborators who can help with news, history, and songs.</mark> We also could use more eyes on proofreading and more hands pushing publish each week, too!
+<mark>In addition to workers’ perspective, we welcome collaborators who can help with news, history, and songs.</mark> We also could use more eyes on proofreading and more hands pushing publish each week!
 Engaging more collaborators is how we ensure the stewardship of this project for the long-term.
 Sound interesting to you?
-Email is!
+Email us!